pzula/codeadventurer.com/source/_posts/2014-11-11-keeping-things-dry-without-complecting-table-inheritance.markdown

 We find that each kind of content has a lot of the same ideas: we have sections, and each section can have instructions on what to use that section for, and each section can have many different input types.

 There could be a problem, though: when a user modifies one of the content types by adding or removing parts, we can end up with data loss if they've used that content type prior to the modification.
-By removing the field for author in the future, all prior posts that had an author entry will no longer have that data.
+For example, by removing the field for author in the future, all prior posts that had an author entry will no longer have that data.

 After some thought, we find a way around the problem of data loss.
-We will have Templates for each type of content.
+We will create Templates for each type of content.
 The template is where a user can customize how they want to be able to use this input form, from naming the template to adding, editing and deleting fields and text within sections.
 Sections can also